 A time blocking template can help you set up your new schedule and make it easier to shift time blocks around.
 The time blocking template is customizable to your specific tasks and can save you a lot of hassle.
 You can download the time blocking template by clicking the button below.

 To start, either open the document in Excel or upload it to your Google Drive.
 I prefer Google Drive because it’s easy to access even if you’re not at your own computer.
 From there, change the time slots accordingly on the left-hand side to match your day.
 For me, I time block from 5:00 AM to 5:00 PM.
 Once you’ve set up your overall time blocking window, you can input your tasks and their appropriate time blocks.

 You can create colored blocks by highlighting the specific cells in Excel and merging them.
 I recommend using different colors for each specific block, but the same colors for identical tasks.
 For example, all of your breaks (breakfast, lunch, and afternoon break) should be the same color.
 Once you’ve time blocked your entire week, it’s time to add them to a calendar.

 I recommend using either Google Calendar or Apple Calendar, both work fine.
 Adding your time blocks to your calendar allows you to schedule alerts or alarms to remind you to move on to your next task.
 This helps keep you moving through your day and on track with your tasks.
 To make it easy, I’ve excluded an example of time blocking in use.

 Example of Time Blocking In Use

-I work as a full-time writer for a digital publication, and my week is based on deadlines.
+As an author, my week is often based on deadlines.
 With that being said, my work schedule is up to me as long as I meet those deadlines every week.
 I use time blocking to help ensure I meet every deadline and also have time for other work-related projects.
 It has also come with several other benefits.